Is volume the holographic dual of fidelity susceptibility?: Fidelity susceptibility on

 Now recall that the holographic dual of a TFD state on $\M_{1} = R\times H^{d-1}$ is a two-sided AdS black hole with a horizon that has a hyperbolic geometry \cite{TFD}.
-Therefore, according to the conjecture in Eq.~\eqref{eq-proposal}, the fidelity susceptibility of a TFD state on $\M_{1} = R \times H^{d-1}$ must be proportional to the volume of a maximal slice in this two-sided AdS black hole geometry.
-The metric of an AdS black hole spacetime is \cite{Chapman:2016hwi}
+The temperature of the black hole is equal to the temperature of the dual TFD state, and the AdS length scale, $\ell_{\mbox{ {AdS}}}$, is set by the radius of $H^{d-1}$ (and is therefore equal to 1 in our case).
+For the special case where the inverse temperature is $\beta = 2\pi$, which is what we are assuming, the metric of a hyperbolic black hole in AdS is the same as that of vacuum AdS with hyperbolic slicing.
+Therefore, according to the conjecture cited in Eq.~\eqref{eq-proposal}, the fidelity susceptibility of a TFD state of inverse temperature $\beta = 2\pi$ on $\M_{1} = R \times H^{d-1}$ must be proportional to the volume of a maximal slice in vacuum AdS geometry with hyperbolic slicing.
+The metric of vacuum AdS with hyperbolic slicing is given by